Tesla competitor Nikola CEO: Never been a better time to go public for zero-emission vehicle companies

 "We know right now, we're the leaders is electrification for heavy-duty transport, and we want to make sure because we're first that we got the same type of value that Tesla saw on the automotive side," Milton told Bartiromo.

 Milton, who has previously called his company the "Amazon of electric vehicles," acknowledged that Nikola is going public before other companies typically do.
+It was formally announced as a company in May 2016.

 "We want people to have complete transparency now, and we want to make sure that our money is protected," Milton said.
 "That money in the private sector became very difficult and you had to give up a lot, and the public was dying to buy stock into Nikola."